local-ch/lhs/README.md

 In order to validate LHS::Records before persisting them, you can use the `valid?` (`validate` alias) method.

-The specific endpoint has to support validations without peristance.
+The specific endpoint has to support validations without persistance.
 An endpoint has to be enabled (opt-in) for validations in the service configuration.

 ```ruby
 class User < LHS::Record